mchlol/tarot/README.md

 #### Error: GET https://mchlol.github.io/src/main.jsx net::ERR_ABORTED 404 (Not Found)
 So we can see the file path is wrong.
 Apparently this is not unheard of using Vite.
-I tried the methods in these answers:
+I tried these methods:
 - https://stackoverflow.com/a/75367844 - adding a `base` property to `vite.config.js`
 - https://stackoverflow.com/a/70148453 - changing the build script in `package.json`
+- adding . to the file path in `index.html`
+- adding a homepage in `package.json`

 ## Resources